-Association personnel will not unlock a unit for nightly rental guests, lessees, contractors, vendors, owners, etc. Owners will be responsible for making pre-arrangements or establishing necessary contingencies for allowing access into their units and will need to contact a locksmith if they or a guest do not have available keys or pass codes to gain entry.
+Association personnel will not unlock a unit for nightly rental guests, lessees, contractors, vendors, owners, etc. Owners will be responsible for planning or establishing necessary contingencies for allowing access into their units and will need to contact a locksmith if they or a guest do not have available keys or pass codes to gain entry.